Skip to content

 How do I identify comparison spending vs authentic spending?

-Ask: would I buy this if nobody I knew would see it?
+Ask: would I purchase this if nobody I knew would see it?
 The price difference between your honest preference and the peer-matching option is comparison premium.
 This often takes a few months of self-observation to identify.

 Isn't some social fitting-in valuable?